Vantiq/vantiq-sdk-node/README.md

 For the full documentation on the SDK, see the [SDK API Reference](./docs/api.md).

+## Examples

+For examples of working applications that use the SDK, see the [examples folder](./examples/).

 ## Copyright and License

 Copyright &copy; 2016 Vantiq, Inc.  Code released under the [MIT license](./LICENSE).